Emre-Sari/methodDemosInJava/README.md

 }
 ```
 ### kendisine parametre olarak gelen dizinin sıralı olup olmadığını bulan method;
+### method that finds whether the array that comes to it as a parameter is sequential;
 ```java
 public class serialMethods {
     public static void main(String[] args) {